 Why do we need light?

 Anyone who has experienced cataracts knows what it’s like to have clouded vision.
-Have you had cataracts removed?
-You weren’t so aware of how your vision was deteriorating until you had surgery.
-Then, once the cataracts were removed, remember how clear everything looked?
+Light is diminished and vision is distorted.
+A person with developing cataracts often isn’t aware of how much their vision has deteriorated.
+But once the cataracts are removed, everything seems brighter and clearer.

 How does light help you see more clearly?